rugk/googerteller/README.md

 <img height="200" width="200" src="assets/header.svg">

-This is a (Firefox) add-on (WebExtension) …
+This is a (Firefox) add-on (WebExtension) that emits a sound every time you connect to a service hosted by Google.

-In contrast to many other add-ons, …

-It is/has/features…

-It is inspired by ….
-This extension only works with modern Firefox v60 or higher.
+It is inspired by [@berthubert](https://github.com/berthubert)'s [googerteller](https://github.com/berthubert/googerteller) that you can use outside of your browser to do the same.

 ## Download